-Reaction networks are widely used in modelling diverse science phenomena \cite{F19}.
+Reaction networks are widely used in modeling diverse science phenomena \cite{F19}.
 The original motivation seems to come from biochemistry, and hence the mathematical theory of reaction networks is conventionally referred to as Chemical Reaction Network Theory (CRNT) \cite{F19}.
-When the molecule counts of species are low, reaction networks are modelled as stochastic systems in terms of continuous time Markov chains (CTMCs) \cite{AK11}.
-In contrast, when species are abundant \cite{AK11}, reaction networks are modelled as deterministic systems in terms of ordinary differential equations (ODEs), as mean field approximations of stochastic systems as the \emph{volume} of the reactor tends to infinity.
+When the molecule counts of species are low, reaction networks are modeled as stochastic systems in terms of continuous time Markov chains (CTMCs) \cite{AK11}.
+In contrast, when species are abundant \cite{AK11}, reaction networks are modeled as deterministic systems in terms of ordinary differential equations (ODEs), as mean field approximations of stochastic systems as the \emph{volume} of the reactor tends to infinity.

-In CRNT, a particular focus is given to \emph{bimolecular} reaction networks where \emph{molecularity} (see Section~\ref{sect:preparations} for the definition) of each reaction is no more than two \cite{PKC12,ACK20}.
-This is because, in practice in e.g. biochemistry, it is less likely for more than two molecules to bind together by collision to form a complex as the reaction may need much more activation energy to proceed over a chemical potential well \cite[Chapter~14]{C06}.
+In CRNT, a particular focus is given to \emph{bimolecular} (the total number of molecule counts in each reactant) reaction networks where \emph{molecularity} of each reaction is no more than two \cite{PKC12,ACK20}.
+This is because, {for instance, in biochemistry, it is in practice} less likely for more than two molecules to bind together by collision to form a complex as the reaction may need much more activation energy to proceed over a chemical potential well \cite[Chapter~14]{C06}.
 For that reason, for any reaction, a product with more than two molecules may be assumed to first dissociate spontaneously thanks to a large amount of internal energy before stabilizing by collision.
-Due to this consideration, reactions of bigger molecularities are usually interpreted as a sequence of bimolecular reactions that proceed in multiple steps \cite{FMKT06}, in analogy to that natural numbers bigger than one can be represented as binary numbers.
+Based on this consideration, reactions of bigger molecularities are usually interpreted as a sequence of bimolecular reactions that proceed in multiple steps \cite{FMKT06}, in analogy to {the binary representation of numbers}.
 This analogy might explain why the term ``bimolecular reaction'' may be used interchangeably with \emph{``binary reaction''} in the literature of CRNT \cite{AK18}.